 You want to get rid of these microorganisms ASAP, as letting them stay there gives them even more time to spread.
 That’ll make cleaning even more difficult, or worse, almost impossible.

 For instance, you can mix three parts of white vinegar with two parts of water.
-Put the mixture into a spray bottle, direct the nozzle at the mold-covered area, and spray away.
+Put the mixture into a spray bottle, direct the nozzle at the mould-covered area, and spray away.
 Leave it for a while before rinsing with warm water.

 3. Use a Brush or Sponge for More Stubborn Stains

 What if stains remain even after letting the cleanser sit for a while?
 In this case, a brush with soft bristles or the green side of a sponge may do the trick.
-Be sure to apply only gentle pressure when brushing or scrubbing though.
+Be sure to apply only gentle pressure when brushing or scrubbing, though.

 Again, don’t forget to let the upholstery dry.
 Use a clean, highly-absorbent towel to mop off excess moisture.
 Microfiber towels are perfect for this job since they can absorb liquid weighing up to eight times more than their weight.